keboola/connection-docs/overview/tutorial/load/index.md

 ![Screenshot -- Change upload settings](/overview/tutorial/load/csv-import-change-settings.png)

 You could start uploading right now, but we want to use a different bucket than the default provided.
-Click on the *Change Settings* link and type `in.c-tutorial.opportunity` in the *Destination* field (you need to click add option below the text input after typing).
+Click on the *Change Settings* link and type `in.c-tutorial.opportunity` in the *Destination* field.
 Click on *Save Settings* to confirm the change.

 {: .image-popup}